The Open Wild Wheat Consortium Phase II began in January of 2022.

 - Sanzhen Liu, Kansas State University, USA

-- Simon Krattinger, King Abdullah University of Science and Technology, Saudi Arabia
+- Simon Krattinger, King Abdullah University of Science and Technology, Kingdom of Saudi Arabia

 - Steven Xu, USDA-Agricultural Research Service, USA